cosibot/cosibot-international/bot/languages/en/data/nlu.md

 - Is there a vaccine, drug or treatment for COVID-19?
 - Is there a vaccine, drug or treatment?
 - Is there a vaccine?
+- Is there a cure for COVID 19
 - Is there any drug for COVID-19
 - Is there any drug for dis virus yet
 - Is there any good news about cure for Corona virus